raffaelladevita/clas12-timeline/README.md

 # clasqa
 Data monitoring tools for CLAS run QA

-* There are two data monitoring tools:
+* Tracks the electron trigger count, normalized by the Faraday cup charge
-  * Electron Trigger and Faraday Cup Monitor: monitors electron trigger and determines quality assurance (QA) cuts for filtering 'bad' files
+* Also implements helicity monitoring, by tracking inclusive beam spin asymmetries
-  * General Monitor: generalized data monitor, used to supplement the QA
+* Accepts DST or skim files
-* The sections below explain each of these monitors;
+* [docDiagram.pdf](docDiagram.pdf) shows a flowcharts of the scripts and I/O
-  [docDiagram.pdf](docDiagram.pdf) shows a flowcharts of the scripts and I/O
+* The variable `${dataset}` will be used throughout as a name specifying the data set to be analyzed; this name is for organization purposes, for those who want to monitor several different sets of data

 ## PASS1 Procedure